 A future-proof architecture by evolving the IT landscape from a monolith into a modern business platform.
-By using extension platforms and decoupling ERP functionality into microservices, creating agility for future needs is a recommended approach by Capgemini.

-Flexible migration

-Instead of a linear and fragile migration program, MuleSoft's API-led approach enables a decoupling of business functions from the underlying systems.
-This means that digital systems are not pulling data directly from a legacy ERP or from S/4HANA as they would be using a traditional point-topoint integration.
+By using extension platforms and decoupling ERP functionality into microservices, creating agility for future needs.
+Capgemini's Digital Core with S/4 HANA® fully supports this approach.
+Flexible migration Instead of a linear and fragile migration program, MuleSoft's API-led approach enables a decoupling of business functions from the underlying systems.
+This means that digital systems are not pulling data directly from a legacy ERP or from S/4HANA as they would be using a traditional point-to-point integration.
 Rather, the digital channels or enterprise systems pull data through an API which makes it possible to abstract data across multiple underlying systems.
 With this approach, each migration process can happen iteratively and independently, utilizing an agile methodology, giving time to align and train the broader organization.

-Example: Migrate by geography

-As an example, let's look at a business with a geographical approach to this migration, with business requirements dictates that the first migration to S/4HANA will be in the UK, starting with the eCommerce system.
-The program can prioritize by preparing the UK data, configuring and testing the Sales and Distribution (SD) module in S/4HANA, migrating cleansed UK data to the SD module, integrating with the eCommerce system, and conducting focused training with the UK team.
+Example: Migrate by geography As an example, let's look at a business with a geographical approach to this migration, with business requirements dictates that the first migration to S/4HANA will be in the UK, starting with the eCommerce system.
+The program can prioritize by preparing the UK data, configuring and testing the Sales and Distribution (SD) module in S/4HANA, migrating cleansed UK data to the SD module, integrating with the eCommerce system, and conducting focused training with the UK team (Figure 1).

-Figure 1: Migration by geography

 APIs are designed and developed to abstract the complexity of underlying systems.
 This results in creating reusable building blocks that scale to the rest of your organization over the course of the migration program.
-Taking a closer look at the UK eCommerce example, best practice is to follow a three-layered approach, creating APIs to orchestrate various business functions (Figure below).
+Taking a closer look at the UK eCommerce example, best practice is to follow a three-layered approach, creating APIs to orchestrate various business functions (Figure 2).
 For example, after configuring and testing S/4HANA, we are able to unlock the underlying system with MuleSoft's connector for S/4HANA Cloud, subsequently building an S/4HANA Orders API to expose relevant order data, and two additional APIs-Order Status and Order History-that consume data from either the aforementioned S/4HANA Orders API or an SAP ERP Orders API, depending on if the sale occurs in the UK or another geography.
+During the phased migration approach, both SAP ERP and S/4HANA will run in parallel.
+Data is iteratively cleansed and migrated, APIs and integrations to additional systems will continue to evolve, also the organization training will continue.
+Eventually, additional geographies or lines of business will migrate to S/4HANA and SAP ERP will be phased out.
+It's important to note that migrating by geography was just one potential approach.
+Alternatively, migrating by ERP module, line of business, time period, or any combination that best supports achieving an organization's goals is feasible.

-Figure 2: Migrate by geography using microservices
+Figure 1: Migration by geography Figure 2: Migrate by geography using microservices